 My research interests are in the areas of long-term effects of marketing strategy on brand performance and cross-category effects of marketing strategy.
 I am currently working on four projects in these areas.

 Tabatha Dominguez is a Lecturer for the Stratford School of Interaction Design and Business at the University of Waterloo.
-Tabatha is easily identified as a very enthusiastic teacher, who feels strongly that understanding business is a lot like solving puzzles and who doesn’t love a good challenge.
+She is one of the founding faculty members and is currently the Head of Business.